AyushShrivstava/TopDon_Thermal/README.md

 * ThermalRecord.py : Provides a minimal example of how to record the camera using OpenCV (FFmpeg if on Mac).
 * NasalRespiration.py (ipynb) : Provides a minimal example of how to use the camera to detect nasal respiration.
 The code is not optimized and is just a proof of concept.
 The code uses OpenCV to process the frames and then uses a simple algorithm to detect nasal respiration.
 * models folder : Contains a few YOLO models used to localize Chest, Face and Nostrils.

+For more information on how to use the camera, please refer to this [GitHub repository](https://github.com/leswright1977/PyThermalCamera/tree/main).
+This is where I got the idea from.